 Tip: Take notes of your experiences.
 They will give you something objective to reflect on.

-This was the final chapter of our short trilogy.
-We discussed how to start a long-distance relationship with someone you just met and how to make the most out of the long-distance.
 In this article, we’ve taken a structured outlook on the transition of moving in together or moving on from this relationship in a romantic form.
 Relationships tend to get complicated.
 So, getting it right from the beginning will go a long way.

 How long should I wait before moving in?